anirudhqwerty/Machine-Learning/diabetes-detector/README.md

 1. Download or clone this repository.
 2. Ensure Python and required libraries are installed.
-3. Run the script in terminal:
+3. Run the script in terminal: python diabetes_checker.py